rumca-js/Django-link-archive/README.md

 Personal link database, link aggregator, with RSS functionality.
 Similar to Reddit, but completely open source, on your local machine.

+You can think of it as 'map of the Iternet', rather than 'copy of the Internet'.

 # Features

  - Local data, no algorithms, no advertisements